philipwallin97/ProjectDocs/Ingcool Second Display/readme.md

 The code can be found [here](https://github.com/philipwallin97/Dashboard)

-It's a quite simple application that mostly displays currently playing song on Spotify, if someone is using my Plex server and date/time/weather.
+It's a quite simple application that mostly displays currently playing song on Spotify, if someone is using my Plex server, if my 3D printer is running it shows a live feed and some info and also date/time/weather.

 <img src="./Photos/Default.JPEG" alt= “” width="500px">